ocaml-flambda/flambda-backend/jane/doc/extensions/_06-uniqueness/intro.md

 value can not be made `many`.

 We make an exception to this rule for values of those types that cross these modes.
-A type crosses linearity if it doesn't contain functions; a type crosses uniqueness if it doesn't contain memory location subject to overwriting (even though overwriting hasn't been implemented yet).
+A type crosses affinity if it doesn't contain functions; a type crosses uniqueness if it doesn't contain memory location subject to overwriting (even though overwriting hasn't been implemented yet).
 The mode crossing capability of a type can be removed by adding a kind annotation to an abstract type